How to unlock the creative process & maximize Creative energy

-And even though I had a number of adventures abroad, honestly, embarking on this new path in photography and online business creation has been an even bigger adventure in so many ways.
+And even though I had plenty of adventures abroad, embarking on this new path in photography and online business creation has been an even bigger adventure in so many ways.

-I can’t imagine what my life would be like and who I’d be if I listened to my mind and society and played it safe so to speak.
-Yet, listening to your heart is essential for the creative process to begin to unfold.
+I can’t imagine what my life would be like and who I’d be if I listened to my mind and society and played it safe, so to speak.
+Listening to your heart is essential for the creative process to begin to unfold.

-The creative process is what keeps you driven in ways that other motives or egocentric goals simply cannot keep up with.
-Soon, these latter desires will die out and then what?
+The creative process is what keeps you driven in ways that other motives or egocentric goals cannot.

 But sometimes, even though you may enjoy what you’re creating, life gets hard and busy and it’s really easy to find the creative process to completely shutdown.
 You get into a rut.
 How do you get out of it?